BarraganD/pdsnd_github/README.md

 The activities are:
 Improve documentation : Objetive and Author
-Improve documentation : Indicate : Please here Import the data
+Improve documentation : Indicate : Please here Import the data Improve documentation : This is the final of code
 ### Files used
 bikeshare python file
 README markdown file